RiserKnight/AI-Vehicle/README.md

 It also has different speed modes.

-For some reasons I couldn't upload circuit diagram bur only Arduino code
+For some reasons I couldn't upload circuit diagram but only Arduino code